Rahamt-Musawi/Knowledge-Kiosk/README.md

 ## Introduction
 This application is basically empowered by OpenAI API and can be customized based on your need.
 It can anwer any question and play the role of assistance.

+### Note
+It still needs improvements on the backend and frontend.
+The UI is currently not optimized for dark themes.

 ## :ledger: Index